dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_symmetry_and_scaling.rst

 Recent additions to DIALS and xia2 have enabled multi-crystal analysis to be performed following integration.
-These tools are particularly relevant for analysis of many partial-datasets, which may be the only pracitical way of performing data collections for certain crystals.
+These tools are particularly relevant for analysis of many partial-datasets, which may be the only practical way of performing data collections for certain crystals.
 After integration, the space group symmetry can be investigated by testing for the presence of symmetry operations relating the integrated intensities of groups of reflections - the